๐Ÿ’ถAP Macroeconomics

 Built-In Inflation (Inflation Expectations)

-• Expected inflation shifts SRAS left—workers demand higher nominal wages to maintain real purchasing power
+• Expected inflation shifts SRAS left.
+Workers demand higher nominal wages to maintain their real purchasing power, which raises production costs for firms.

-• Firms raise prices to cover anticipated cost increases—creating a self-reinforcing cycle
+• Firms raise prices to cover anticipated cost increases.
+This creates a self-reinforcing cycle even if the original demand or supply shock has passed.

-• Central bank credibility is crucial—if people trust the Fed to control inflation, expectations stay anchored
+• Central bank credibility is crucial.
+If people trust the Fed to keep inflation around its 2% target, expectations stay "anchored" and this cycle doesn't take off.

 Wage-Price Spiral

-• Rising wages increase production costs, leading to price increases—the cost-push mechanism feeds back into wage demands
+• Rising wages increase production costs, leading to price increases.
+The cost-push mechanism feeds back into new wage demands.

-• Higher prices prompt demands for even higher wages—the cycle accelerates if unchecked
+• Higher prices prompt demands for even higher wages.
+The cycle accelerates if nothing breaks it.

-• Most dangerous in tight labor markets—workers have leverage to demand raises that match or exceed inflation
+• Most dangerous in tight labor markets.
+When unemployment is low, workers have the leverage to demand raises that match or exceed inflation, keeping the spiral going.

-Compare: Built-in inflation vs. wage-price spiral—both involve expectations, but built-in inflation emphasizes anticipation of future prices while the wage-price spiral emphasizes the feedback loop between wages and prices.
-Both can shift SRAS left repeatedly, making inflation persistent even after the original cause is gone.
+Compare: Built-in inflation vs. wage-price spiral.
+Both involve expectations, but built-in inflation emphasizes the anticipation of future prices while the wage-price spiral emphasizes the feedback loop between wages and prices.
+Both can shift SRAS left repeatedly, making inflation persistent long after the original cause is gone.

 Quick Reference Table